DARIAEngineering/dcaf_case_management/README.md

 The three co-leads on this project are @colinxfleming (rails and technical lead), @mebates (design and UI lead), and @adinneen (project manager and UX lead).
 We also have a large presence from DCAF actively consulting on this project, led by @lwaldsc and @nerdygirl537.
 Feel free to hit any of us up with questions about the project, we're nice!

-## How do I help?
-We've tried to structure the project in such a way that minimal specialized knowledge is required to contribute; we use the default Rails stack wherever possible, with the exception of MongoDB.
-So hopefully you can hop right in!

-We're generally looking for people comfortable or interested in the following:
-* Ruby on Rails (a good starter kit: [CodeAcademy's course](http://www.codecademy.com/learn/learn-rails))
-* JQuery / HTML / CSS
-* NoSQL / flat data modeling
-* Nonprofit data issues
-* Rails sherpas who can help other people make changes to the Rails stack!

-This is a great opportunity to learn about common nonprofit data problems, try out Rails, or just contribute to a project that will have a great positive impact on reproductive justice for people in the DC area.
-Come say hi, we're friendly and would love to have you join us!

-## Guide to Contributing
+## Contributing to this Project
+### Our structure

+We run two week sprints where we try to complete 2-3 small features.
+Generally, we meet at Code for DC once to begin the sprint, and spend the off-week completing what we didn't finish the previous week.

+When we begin a sprint, the project leads create a Project Milestone and create Github issues for the feature itself.
+When we meet, we divide up the issues in the sprint, to not duplicate work.

+### Pull Requests Please!
 This project runs on Github forks and pull requests, so we can be sure to make changes incrementally and keep everything clean.
 For an introduction to Github, check out [this guide on github.com](https://guides.github.com/activities/hello-world/).
+Contribution instructions are as follows:

-* To contribute, visit [the main project page](https://github.com/colinxfleming/dcaf_case_management) and fork from the master branch by pressing the `fork` button near the top right.
+* Visit [the main project page](https://github.com/colinxfleming/dcaf_case_management) and fork from the master branch by pressing the `fork` button near the top right.
 * Do any work in your local environment and commit it to your fork in github.
 * Once you have finished your changes and have confirmed they're all working, make a pull request by pressing the Pull Request button.
 * At least one other person (probably @colinxfleming) will review and comment on code changes, and work with you to resolve issues, and merge the pull request when it's ready.

+We've tried to structure the project in such a way that minimal specialized knowledge is required to contribute; we use the default Rails stack wherever possible, with the exception of MongoDB.
+So hopefully you can hop right in!

-(TK: Contributing Guidelines)
+(TK: Formal Contributing Guidelines)

 ## Setting Stuff Up